SmogDr/edar_coursebook/docs/02-rprog2.md

 - Be able to identify the delimiter in a delimited file
 - Be able to describe a working directory
 - Be able to read in different types of flat files
-- Be able to read in a few types of binary files (SAS, Excel)
+- Be able to read in a few types of binary files (Matlab, Excel)
 - Understand the difference between relative and absolute file pathnames
 - Describe the basics of your computer's directory structure
 - Reference files in different locations in your directory structure using relative and absolute pathnames
 - Use the basic `dplyr` functions `rename`, `select`, `mutate`, `slice`, `filter`, and `arrange` to work with data in a dataframe object
-- Convert a column to a date format using `lubridate` functions
-- Extract information from a date object (e.g., month, year, day of week) using `lubridate` functions
 - Define a logical operator and know the R syntax for common logical operators
 - Use logical operators in conjunction with `dplyr`'s `filter` function to create subsets of a dataframe based on logical conditions
 - Use piping to apply multiple `dplyr` functions in sequence to a dataframe